10 Reasons Why Teams Need Emotional Intelligence

 Evaluating yourself on a normed EI assessment that can also get a group score for your team can help you see where your team needs improvement.

-Dr. Relly Nadler has been working with executives to enhance EI skills since 1997.
-His website has free tools to support your teams: www.truenorthleadership.com
+I have been working with executives to enhance EI skills since 1997.
+My website has free tools to support your teams: www.truenorthleadership.com.

 Batista, E. (2012) Building the Emotional Intelligence of Group, Harvard Business Review, May

 Coutu, D. (2009) Why Teams Don’t Work, Harvard Business Review.
 May